-1. Preheat the oven to 425 degrees F.
+1. Preheat the oven to 400 degrees F.

-2. Line a large baking sheet with parchment paper.
-This ensures the bacon doesn’t get stuck to the pan and it also makes clean up a little bit easier.
+Cooking bacon in oven on parchment paper ensures the bacon doesn’t get stuck to the pan and it also makes clean up a little bit easier.

 4. Place the baking sheet in the oven on a rack positioned in the middle position.

 5. Plan to bake bacon for approximately 15-20 minutes, though I recommend keeping an eye on it the first time as oven temperatures do vary.

 Additionally, bacon thickness (like if you are trying to cook extra thick cut bacon in the oven) or if you like your bacon extra crispy (or less crispy) all play a role in the cooking time.

 This year has been quite the busy year for our family.

 Even though we are settled in our new home our life has not seemed to get any simpler or less busy, but perhaps that is just the way life is now with 4 kiddos in the mix.